-Something over a year ago, a Mr Hawkins, near this place, died and was buried.
-He left a wife, who has no account devour a bather, unless since-lived with his mother and two he should put himself completely brothers.
-It appears that some time ago, the wife and mother of the deceased had some peculiar manifesta tions, in which they were told that if they would take said Hawkins up one year from the date of his burial and speak to him, he would receive life, resurrect and live again.
+Something over a year ago, a Mr. Hawkins, near this place, died and was buried.
+He left a wife, who has since-lived with his mother and two brothers.
+It appears that some time ago, the wife and mother of the deceased had some peculiar manifestations, in which they were told that if they would take said Hawkins up one year from the date of his burial and speak to him, he would receive life, resurrect and live again.
 This they firmly believed, and with much eagerness looked forward to the day when they would again enjoy his company.
-Accordingly, when the that Merritt will not be removed. day arrived for them to resurrect the body, they waited until late in the the Democrats.
-Disunion is dan- for him to wear home.
-After their gerous for either side. arrival, the dirt was speedily thrown Dr. Murphy was boasting recent- out of the grave, the coffin taken up ly that the climate of Minnesota and opened, but all the speaking and beats the climate of California or praying they could do would not re- you of my letter of the 12th inst., it is now impossible to find even a any other State, and with a triumphant air of exultation, exclaimed: "Look at me! behold my beautifully rounded form.
-When I tifully rounded form.
-When I to be long and beautiful.
-This seemed: "Solid Nation" (with either big or aked me:
+Accordingly, when the day arrived for them to resurrect the body, they waited until late in the evening, and then the brother's wife and mother stole secretly to the cemetery, taking their spades and shovels, also the hat of the departed for him to wear home.
+After their gerous for either side. arrival, the dirt was speedily thrown Dr. Murphy was boasting recent- out of the grave, the coffin taken up buried.